Leica (screw mount / Barnack)

 Lack of a door or removable back makes the camera body stronger.
 No camera I’ve used, not even the Leica M3, has the solidity of a screw-mount Leica.

-The bottom plate attaches to the body in a precision metal-to-metal fit.
-No need for the foam light seals used in the film doors of many 35mm SLRs.
+The bottom plate attaches to the body with a precise metal-to-metal fit.
+No need for the foam light seals used in the film doors of many 35mm cameras.

 Maintenance and repair